ABOUT

 As the sport of yachting grew in the years after WWII and began to change from mostly a men’s sport to a family affair, cruising boats came into the limelight and member interest grew to include cruise-racing.
 Membership continued to increase and the club, under the leadership of Commodore Cornwall Miller in 1979, aggressively sought a permanent clubhouse and docksite, culminating in the purchase of the two acre property on which the club now sits.

 Sailing and racing have remained an active part of the Club.
 In 1997, the Club was chosen to host the Rum Challenge, an Eastern Connecticut Sailing Association racing event that promoted EYC to a prestigious level among yacht clubs.
 The Rum Challenge, open to Club and non-Club racers, continues to be held each summer.
 In 2004, the Club purchased a fleet of Ideal 18s, which quickly generated enthusiasm for one-design races on the river.
 In 2007, the Club’s successful Women’s Sailing program was launched utilizing the Ideal 18s.
+In 2026, the aging fleet of Ideal 18s was repaced with the more modern Storm 18, setting members up for many more years of racing activity.

 Sam Wetherill, after whom EYC’s annual Wetherill Race is named, with friends on his boat, Tidal Wave.